Paroxysmisch/question-scraping/README.md

 Each of the scraping modules outputs a `List` of its own problem type (they are Python dataclasses).
 These are `BowlQuestion` and `ProjectEulerQuestion`.

 `main.py` is responsible for aggregating the different problem types into a unified format (called `Problem`), which is then output as JSON (along with its corresponding JSON schema) in the `./out/` directory.
+Note that since the answer and images are large/cannot be put into JSON, the Project Euler problems point to answer_path and images_paths that point to the appropriate, automatically downloaded resources.

 This project makes use of Python type-checking (and also Pydantic) and the UV package manager to pin dependencies.